metemorris/metemorris.github.io/README.md

 | `npm run preview`         | Preview your build locally, before deploying     |
 | `npm run astro ...`       | Run CLI commands like `astro add`, `astro check` |
 | `npm run astro -- --help` | Get help using the Astro CLI                     |

+## ✅ Next steps / TODO

+- Finalize and publish the first real blog post (replace the placeholder intro).
+- Add a Turkish language toggle or localized version of the site.
+- Expand the blog index with more posts and categories.
+- Hook up analytics or logging once ready for production.

 ## 👀 Want to learn more?